|Applies to: Intune in the classic console|

 - In the console, choose Add new application.

-This ensures that the app is only available to your organization, and is not available in the public Google Play store.
+This operation ensures that the app is only available to your organization, and is not available in the public Google Play store.
 For more information about how to upload and publish Android apps, see the Google Developer Console Help.

 - Once you have published your app, go to the Google Play for Work store.
 Sign in with the same account you used to configure the connection between Intune and Android for Work.